jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-06-19

+Played some Apex and Dota after a long time.

+I am thinking about new ideas, solely for amusement.

+Setup org-roam and it's portable so I can use it on multiple devices.
+I will lookup ways to browse org files on Android.

+Tomorrow I will push `Application`.

+Good day, night

 # 2022-06-18

 Went down the rabbit hole of compressing the assets.
 Its done and I'll integrate it soon.